 (d) Executes the senior commander's responsibility to ensure that the Soldier meets assignment eligibility criteria prior to departing on PCS.
-Deploying Soldiers and Soldiers on assignment to a deploying unit will not be cleared for departure if conditions precluding deployment exist or the status is unknown (that is, Soldier's medical status is unknown due to an out of date physical health assessment (PHA).
+Deploying Soldiers and Soldiers on assignment to a deploying unit will not be cleared for departure if conditions precluding deployment exist or the medical status is unknown (for example, the Soldier's medical status is unknown due to an out of date Physical Health Assessment).